 A minimum of a 3.0 GPA is required.

 In addition to concentrations in Mathematics, Applied Statistics, and Data Science, the Department of Mathematical Sciences offers a concentration in Actuarial Sciences now (2023).
 This concentration prepares students with the requisite knowledge of mathematics, applied statistics, probability, accounting, and finance needed for a career in risk assessment and quantification in the insurance industry, where median salaries are over $100K according to U.S.News.

 The Math Learning Center has moved to Dunn Hall 341 (the old Math Library).

-The Faculty of the DMS is actively involved in cutting edge research in the mathematical sciences.
-This is reflected by the several high-visibility, invited talks and course-lectures presented worldwide.
-Some of the key-note talks and lectures recently delivered/to be soon delivered by the DMS Faculty are given in the above link.
+The Faculty of the DMS is actively involved in cutting-edge research in the mathematical sciences.
+This is reflected by the several high-visibility, invited talks and course lectures presented worldwide.
+Some of the keynote talks and lectures recently delivered/to be soon delivered by the DMS Faculty are given.
+Follow our departmental calendar for updates!

 The Combinatorics Group is rebooting our Combinatorics Seminar.
 We're planning on having one soon in the Combinatorics Seminar Room on the 2nd floor of Dunn Hall.
 The Ralph Faudree Postdoc, Chao Liu, will give the talk, Titled: The Multiplicative Properties for Zero-Sums.
 Abstract: In this talk, we will present recent joint work in Zero-Sum Theory by David J. Grynkiewicz and Chao Liu.
 We investigate the multiplicative properties for Zero-Sums on finite abelian groups of rank 2, which allows us to establish the structures for the extremal sequences that do not contain nontrivial zero-sum subsequences of the relevant short lengths.